edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-05-27-managing-remote-teams.md

 Remember that a timeclock does not dictate how much an employee gets done.
 It doesn’t matter if the work is completed on the couch or in a cubicle, in pajamas or in business clothes.
 If employees are accomplishing their tasks for your team, it’s a win.

-{% asset 'blog/2020-05-27-managing-remote-teams01.jpg'
-   alt='Remote work actually increases productivity' magick:resize='670' %}
+{% picture blog blog/2020-05-27-managing-remote-teams01.jpg --alt Remote work actually increases productivity %}

 ## 3. Craft goals driven by output not time at screen